About the Forum

 Presentations of ongoing patient engagement projects around the world

 Interactive sessions where you will get to be involved in the co-creation of the tools shaping the future of patient engagement

-Access to resources available now and receive an update about tools expected in the next 12 months
+Access to resources available now and receive an update about the upcoming tools

-The PE Open Forum is jointly organised by PFMD, EUPATI and PARADIGM
+The PE Open Forum is jointly organised by PFMD, EUPATI and EPF

 Patient Focused Medicines Development (PFMD) was established in October 2015 as an open, independent global coalition of health stakeholders.

 PFMD aims to transform the way in which we understand, engage, and partner with patients globally in the design and conducting of research and development of medicines by focusing on unmet patient needs.
 They are bringing together relevant experts and synergizing disparate but complementary efforts that integrate the voice of the PATIENT across the lifecycle of medicine.